 Simply ask your team to speak with you regarding anything important that you need to act upon, whether it is approving an expense report or getting involved in a specific email conversation.
 You will save a lot of time by not having to read and decipher every single email yourself.

 You do not really need complex software for managing goals, targets, and business priorities.
 I actually ran a $100,000 program of business improvement across 57 people using Microsoft Excel.
 Excel is endlessly flexible, most people already know how to use it, and the reporting, sorting, and pivot table options are a breeze.

 You can save yourself a lot of time by using excel to keep track of your team goals, one on one conversations, and the return on investment (ROI) reporting for your business unit.

-In fact, from my lengthy experience of big corporations, they may collect and store sales and financial information in SAP, Peoplesoft, or Salesforce, but all the real data manipulation is done in Excel, why because it is easy and flexible.
+In fact, from my lengthy experience of big corporations, they may collect and store sales and financial information in SAP, Peoplesoft, or Salesforce.
+Still, all the real data manipulation is done in Excel why because it is easy and flexible.

 The wealth of online services we use actively today is mind-blowing.
 But the major problem is remembering all the passwords.
 It is nearly impossible to remember all your passwords because security experts recommend:

 - An individual password per website, so if one site is compromised, all your passwords are not compromised.